Human PTP1B Antibody Summary

 Please Note: Optimal dilutions should be determined by each laboratory for each application.
 General Protocols are available in the Technical Information section on our website.

 Detection of Human PTP1B by Western Blot.
-Western blot shows lysates of Jurkat human acute T cell leukemia cell line and CHP-100 human neuroblastoma cell line.
-PVDF membrane was probed with 0.05 µg/mL of Human PTP1B Antigen Affinity-purified Polyclonal Antibody (Catalog # AF13662) followed by HRP-conjugated Anti-Goat IgG Secondary Antibody (Catalog # HAF109).
+Western blot shows lysates of TF-1 human erythroleukemic cell line and CHP-100 human neuroblastoma cell line.
+PVDF membrane was probed with 0.05 µg/mL of Goat Anti-Human PTP1B Antigen Affinity-purified Polyclonal Antibody (Catalog # AF13662) followed by HRP-conjugated Anti-Goat IgG Secondary Antibody (Catalog # HAF017).
 A specific band was detected for PTP1B at approximately 50 kDa (as indicated).
 This experiment was conducted under reducing conditions and using Immunoblot Buffer Group 1.

 Preparation and Storage

 - 12 months from date of receipt, -20 to -70 °C as supplied.